paradigmxyz/reth/bin/reth-bench/README.md

-# Benchmarking reth live sync with `reth bench`
+# Benchmarking reth live sync with `reth-bench`

-The binary contained in this directory, `reth bench`, is a tool that can be used to benchmark the performance of the reth live sync. `reth-bench` is a general tool, and can be used for benchmarking node performance, as long as the node supports the engine API.
+The binary contained in this directory, `reth-bench`, is a tool that can be used to benchmark the performance of the reth live sync. `reth-bench` is a general tool, and can be used for benchmarking node performance, as long as the node supports the engine API.

 ### A recap on node synchronization
 Reth uses two primary methods for synchronizing the chain: